OmegaPointZero/BugTraq/README.md

 + Update the dashboard to allow you to choose 1, 2 or 3 or more days' worth of data
     + Create 3 days' worth of data
-+ Add "projects", that auto-populate parts of the new bug creator, and let the user specify the project
 + Add function to "remember" user longer with cookies, and then make password recovery email-sending stuff.

 ### Development notes